vuejs/vue-router/docs/pipeline/data.md

 # `data(transition) [-> Promise]`

-Called on an incoming component during the activation phase, after the `activation` hook has been resolved.
+Called on an incoming component during the activation phase, after the `activate` hook has been resolved.
 Load and set data on the current component.

 ### Arguments